 Call Us 415.898.4161

-A personal consultation with Dr. Delgado is the first step for a patient considering a Tummy Tuck.
+Scheduling a personal consultation with Dr. Delgado is the first step for a patient considering a Tummy Tuck.
 This appointment can take place either at Dr. Delgadoís San Francisco office at 450 Sutter, Suite 2433 or at his Marin County office at the Sutter Marin County Community Hospital campus, 165 Rowland Way, Suite 300.
 During this appointment, Dr. Delgado and the patient will discuss the patientís concerns about his or her appearance.
 Digital photography and computer imaging are used to demonstrate the benefits one can expect to see in the physical anatomy after a Tummy Tuck, as well as where the abdominal incisions will be located.

 Finally, Dr. Delgado will do a physical examination to assess the quality of the abdominal skin, the location of any existing scars, the degree of excess fat and the tone of the underlining musculature.